fulldecent/moodle-local_plugin_template/README.md

 Do commit these built artifacts in your repository (do not gitignore the amd/build directory).
 Yes, this is a violation of DRY principle.
 This is called "production mode" and it is a documented best practice for Moodle modules [CITATION NEEDED].

-## Setting Up the High Five Block Plugin
+## Setting up the high five block plugin

 To use the High Five plugin as a block in Moodle, follow these steps:

-1. **Create the Block Folder Structure:**
+1.  **Create the block folder structure:**

     -   Inside your local `high_five` plugin directory, create a folder named `block`.
     -   Inside the `block` folder, create the following subfolders and files:
         -   `db/` (for database-related files)
         -   `lang/` (for language files)
         -   `version.php` (to define the plugin version)
         -   `block_high_five.php` (the main block file)

-2. **Create a Symbolic Link:**
+2.  **Create a symbolic link:**

     -   Navigate to your Moodle installation's `blocks` directory.
     -   Create a symbolic link to the `block` folder inside your `high_five` plugin directory.
 This allows Moodle to recognize the plugin as a block.
     -   On Unix-based systems (Linux/macOS), use the following command:

-     ```sh
-     ln -s /path/to/your/high_five/block /path/to/moodle/blocks/high_five
+        `ln -s /path/to/your/high_five/block /path/to/moodle/blocks/high_five`
-     ```

-3. **Verify the Setup:**
+3.  **Verify the setup:**

     -   After creating the symbolic link, navigate to your Moodle site as an administrator.
     -   Go to `Site administration > Notifications`.
 Moodle should detect the new block and prompt you to install it.
     -   Follow the on-screen instructions to complete the installation.

-4. **Using the Block:**
+4.  **Using the block:**

     -   Once installed, you can add the "High Five" block to any course or dashboard page.
     -   To add the block:
         1. Turn on editing mode.
         2. Click "Add a block" in the blocks drawer.
         3. Select "High Five" from the list of available blocks.

-5. **Development and Customization:**
+5.  **Development and customization:**

     -   You can now develop and customize the block by editing the files in the `block` folder of your `high_five` plugin.

 6. **Troubleshooting:**
    - If the block does not appear in Moodle, ensure the symbolic link is correctly set up and that the `block` folder contains the necessary files (`version.php`, `block_high_five.php`, etc.).